gavinlyonsrepo/RpiMotorLib/README.md

 (1) 28BYJ-48 Stepper motor + ULN2003 driver board

-(2) Tower pro Digital micro servo SG90
+(2) Tower pro Digital micro servo SG90 (Note: Should work with many servos types but only tested with SG90)

 The end user can import this library into their projects and then control the components with single lines of codes.